datadiversitylab/ACDB/README.md

 # Animal Culture Database (ACDB)

 The **Animal Culture Database (ACDB)** is a comparative database of cultural behaviors across nonhuman animal species.
 It synthesizes current literature on intra-species behavioral variation in contexts such as communication, foraging, and migration into a relational database accessible through an open-access Shiny app.
-A data paper on the first version of the ACDB can be found [here] ([#] (https://www.nature.com/articles/s41597-025-05315-y)).
+A data paper on the first version of the ACDB can be found [here](https://www.nature.com/articles/s41597-025-05315-y).